marcomarino123/magnopy/docs/source/user-guide/methods/lswt/index.rst

   {\cal D}_{dij}^{\nu,1}&=&\sum_m  a_{mi}\,a_{m+d_{ij}\,j} \,e^{i\,\nu\,\boldsymbol{q}\cdot\boldsymbol{r_m}}\quad\quad
   {\cal D}_{dij}^{\nu,2}&=&\sum_m  a_{mi}^\dagger \,a_{m+d_{ij}\,j}^\dagger\,e^{-i\,\nu\,\boldsymbol{q}\cdot\boldsymbol{r_m}}

-The LSWT energy term :math:`E^{QC-LSWT}` is a quantum correction that must be added to the classical energy.
+The LSWT energy term :math:`E^{LSWT,1}` is a quantum correction that must be added to the classical energy.
-Further corrections arise from higher-order pieces of the Hamiltonian.
+Further corrections arise from diagonalizing the LSWT Hamiltonian and from higher-order pieces of the Hamiltonian.

 ===============================
 Fourier-transformed Hamiltonian